TheAlchemist64/Flying-Tower/README.md

 # Flying Tower
-Open source roguelike dungeon crawler that uses ES6 features
+Open source turn based roguelike that uses ES6 features

 Currently in **Alpha** state (Not Playable in any capacity of the word)
 ## Motivations